 This blog post has been co-authored by our CEO Rory MacDonald and Content Consultant Joe Carstairs.
 It is the first in a series that covers modernising legacy applications.

-If you are interested in learning more about this topic, our team will soon be releasing our ‘Modernising Legacy Applications In The Public Sector’ e-book which will empower you to define and implement the right approach to make legacy applications a thing of the past.
-Download a free preview.
+If you are interested in learning more about this topic, our team has released our ‘Modernising Legacy Applications In The Public Sector’ e-book which will empower you to define and implement the right approach to make legacy applications a thing of the past.
+Download a free copy here.

 We hope you enjoyed this post and found the content informative and engaging.
 We are always trying to improve our blog and we’d appreciate any feedback you could share in this short feedback survey.